-Apple has this crazy ability to kill its own products even when they're doing good.
+Apple has this crazy ability to kill its own products even when they’re doing good.
 The iPads for instance.
 Or the iPhone 5 too.
-It's just a year since the iPhone 5 was released and when the sales peaked, Apple decided to replace it with iPhone 5s and 5c.
+It’s just a year since the iPhone 5 was released and when the sales peaked, Apple decided to replace it with the iPhone 5s and 5c.

 The iPad mini 2 kind of leap-frogs when it comes to features: you have a retina display now, the all-new A7 and M7 processors and most importantly, the same battery life despite all changes.

 It might not sound very unlikely that someone would want to shell out $299 (or lesser if you’re purchasing your iPad mini from other than Apple) for what appears to be an outdated gadget already.